DjNaufrago/LAMP-Wordpress-installer/README.md

 - Restart the web server for it to take the changes.

 Once the script is executed, WordPress can be accessed with the ip of the instance.

+The user data, passwords and name of the database, are in the file log.txt.